cmakkaya/devops-cloud-resources/README.md

 | --| --| --|
 |<img src="images/devops/Docker&Docker-Swarm.jpg" alt="gitlitlab" width="180" /> |<img src="images/devops/The-State-of-DevOps-tools.jpg" alt="gitlitlab" width="180" /> | <img src="images/devops/250-Practice-Questions-For-Terraform-Associate-Certification.jpg" alt="gitlitlab" width="180" /> |

-Note: In order to see The other DevOps documents, click on [the page link](devops-README.md) not picture.
-Pictures give a preview of the first page of devops documents.
+Note: In order to see the other DevOps documents, click on [the page link](devops-README.md), not the picture.
+Pictures give a preview of the first page of the DevOps documents.
 | [The other DevOps documents page](devops-README.md)  - [the page link](devops-README.md)|
 | --|
 |<img src="images/devops/devops.jpg" height="550" width="470" /> |